SahilK-027/FYLE-MTS1-Journey-2024/README.md

 - Successfully migrated the My Reports page from AngularJS to Angular, boosting overall C1-app Angular traffic to 58%.

 This initiative marked my transition from API-focused contributions to also delivering on frontend modernization efforts.

+## 🔹 Migrate vendors/all to platform/v1/<role>/merchants (25th Aug 2025) (Initiative 10)
+This was the time to again migrate a few APIs:

+Key Contributions:
+- Migrated vendors API from /vendors/all to /platform/v1/<role>/merchants; preserved autocomplete and added a fallback for missing category.
+- Switched vendor search to the platform API, updated the frontend to use display_name, tested and rolled out with no UX regressions.
+- Moved vendor API to the new platform endpoint and ensured the expense flow kept working end-to-end.

+## 🔹 Clean up audit trail and comments (11th Sep 2025) (Initiative 11)

+## 🔹 Migrate GET locations APIs Public to platform (26th Sep 2025) (Initiative 12)